tridge/cuav/capturescripts/RasPi/README.txt

 Run the "joeenter.py" file to enter in known Joe locations after an image collection flight.
 The coordinates will be stored in ~/images_captured/<start datetime>/joe.txt

+---------Uploading-----------
+Ensure any 3G dongles are disconnected from the Pi before uploading image data, as the datasets are quite large.
+It's recommended to use a LAN connection for this.

+Before uploading for the first time, some libraries need to be installed: pip3 install boto3 --user

+Run the uploader via:
+./dataupload.py
+The software will ask for a confirmation before uploading.
+It's worth double-checking the folder it's going to upload has a name corresponding to the date/time of the last flight.

+---------Downloading-----------

+Before uploading for the first time, some libraries need to be installed: pip3 install awscli --user

+The download utlity will synchonise your local images data with that on AWS.
+Thus any existing files will not be re-downloaded.

+Run it by:
+./datadownload.py <path>

+Where <path> is an existing folder where all the image data is locally stored